tweag/servant-template/README.md

 - Through the nix-shell (using `nix-shell --run 'stack'` and `nix-shell --run 'elm make ...'` and letting `nix` take care of making the dependencies available)
 - Directly (using your environment's `stack` and `elm` commands)

+> :information_source: If `direnv` is installed, it is also possible to use it with `nix`.
+The provided `.envrc` file is already configured to use `nix` and only needs to be enabled by issuing `direnv allow` in the project root once.

 ### Setup

 There are a few ways to setup the project and its dependencies, outlined below.